 The top reason why donors leave an organization is because they failed to get an understanding of whether the organization is accomplishing its mission.
-Donors want to know if their gift is making a difference.
+Donors want to know their gift is making a difference.

 Craved said, “People give for a variety of reasons.
 Some give because it simply makes them feel happy, which is the predominant reason.
 Others, it makes them feel proud to have been part of something.
 Some give for peer group reasons.
 The donor will read into what you report as being beneficial.”